Mental Health and Addiction

 Diagnosis and treatment of co-occurring disorders

 While drug use may initially ease symptoms of mental health distress, ultimately substance use will only exacerbate mental illness.
 The most effective care is an integrated treatment approach.
-Mental health concerns may be treated with medication and behavioral therapy, and some kind of addiction treatment may be prescribed for substance use.
+Mental health concerns may be treated with medication and behavioral health support, and some kind of addiction treatment may be prescribed for substance use.

 In approaching any treatment, a person with mental health or substance use disorders should always consult a health professional who can make the appropriate diagnosis and treatment.
 Because medical professionals are often specialized, this may mean seeing different experts for each condition, but these clinicians should coordinate their care.